alexchristina/alexchristina.github.io/flymd.md

         2. [Writing blog posts](#org28984e7)
     4. [How to edit and create pages](#orgd544cd0)

-The guide outlines how to use our family blog from start to finish, including setting up a new computer to manage the blog locally, edit the blog, and push the changes to Github.
+The guide outlines how to use our family blog from start to finish, including setting up a new computer to manage the blog locally, edit the blog, and push the changes to Github.fLyMd-mAkEr

 <a id="orgca7c89e"></a>